gauravsaxena1997/mantra-wayfinding/README.md

 ### Step 1: Specification Generation (The "Blueprint")
 -   **Model**: `gemini-2.5-flash`
 -   **Process**: Based on the user's selected mode (`AUTO` or `MANUAL`), the application sends a request to the Gemini model.
-This request is governed by the `SYSTEM_PROMPT`, which contains the full list of rules, placement enums, and the required JSON schema.
+This request is dynamically enhanced with a history of previously generated quotes and authors from the user's `localStorage` to enforce anti-repetition rules.
+The request is governed by the `SYSTEM_PROMPT`, which contains the full list of rules, placement enums, and the required JSON schema.
 -   **Output**: The model's sole task is to act as a creative director and return a single, valid JSON `spec` object.
 This object contains every piece of information needed for the subsequent steps, from the quote text to the detailed image prompt and caption.
 This is the most critical creative step.

 ### Step 2: Background Image Generation (The "Canvas")